chipbuster/Energy-Languages-Setup/preinstall_setup/README.md

   of Ubuntu, but is required for compatibility on older versions of Ubuntu.
 This custom version also removes certain flags which cause issues with older tools.

+NOTE: this version of makedeb is pretty busted, because makedeb was written to run on Ubuntu 20.04 and we're taking it back to Ubuntu 16.10.
+The version here has been patched

 # File Downloader

 The `download_files.py` script downloads the files needed by makedeb to install